 The veterinary world currently uses two different methods when it comes to putting a cat on a diet.

-- Weight loss method #1: Feed your cat the amount of food appropriate to his desired weight.
+Weight loss method #1: Feed your cat the amount of food appropriate to his desired weight.

-- Good – very few calculations are necessary; you don’t need to adjust the food amount as your cat loses weight.
+- you don’t need to adjust the food amount as your cat loses weight.

-- Weight loss method #2: Feed your cat 60%-90% of the food required according to maintain his current weight (his unhealthy weight).
+Weight loss method #2: Feed your cat 60%-90% of the food required according to maintain his current weight (his unhealthy weight).

 - does not require you to evaluate your cat’s “desired” weight.

-- Bad – may be harder if you don’t like math.
+- may be harder if you don’t like math.

 With method #1 the trickiest part is to determine your cat’s ideal weight.
-We already talked about assessing if your cat is overweight, and one of the methods was comparing your cat to other cats of the same age, breed and sex.
+We already talked about assessing if your cat is overweight, and one of the methods was comparing your cat to other cats of the same age, breed, and sex.
 But it’s hard.

 As the next step, feed your cat the amount of food he should eat if he were at his ideal weight.
 This is where it ends.
 After several weeks or months, your cat should arrive at his ideal weight, and–as long as you don’t increase the amount of food given–should stay at it.
-N.B.: This method is not recommended if your cat is severely obese.
+N.B.: We do not recommend this weight loss method if your cat is severely obese.

-Weight loss for obese cats (more than 20% of ideal weight)
+Weight loss for obese cats

-With method #2 you can leave out all the guesswork, as you do not need to know your cat’s “ideal” weight.
+With method #2 described above, you can leave out all the guesswork, as you do not need to know your cat’s “ideal” weight.
 All you need to know is how many calories your cat needs daily to sustain himself.
 That calls for a calculator.